jstitch/MambuPy/docs/source/mambu_rest.rst

             "another": "TESTING2"}]}

-In essence, that would be the way MambuPy objects work, they store this dictionary inside itselves.
+In essence, that would be the way MambuPy objects work, they store this dictionary inside itselves (in a property named :py:obj:`MambuPy.rest.mambustruct.MambuStruct.attrs`).
 In fact, every MambuPy object has dictionary-like behaviour, since this data is what in essence conforms the entity in Mambu.

 Several other methods, besides the dictionary-like ones, support this objects.